-Watermark Beach Resort: Wine & Desert Sun, in Canada
+Watermark Beach Resort: Wine & Desert Sun, in British Columbia

 When you drive east from Vancouver over the Coast Mountains and into the sunny Okanagan Valley, you might think that you took a detour and ended up in Arizona or in California wine country.
 Particularly if you head into the South Okanagan region just north of the U.S. border, you may be surprised to find that you’ve driven into a desert.